NebulaModTeam/nebula/README.md

 ## How can I contribute

 Please join our [Discord](https://discord.gg/vPvPv2vh) to see if someone is already working on the task that you want to do.
 Once, you are done with your modification, simply submit a pull request.
 Contribution documentation can be found here: [Wiki](https://github.com/hubastard/nebula/wiki/Setting-up-a-development-environment).
-Until I create a discord channel dedicated to this mod, most of the discussion will be done over the [discussion tab](https://github.com/hubastard/nebula/discussions/categories)